 India is a very vast country and it is called the world's largest democracy.
 Due to the high population and large area in many states, the person sitting at the highest post (I mean Chief Minister of the state) in the state does not get actual scenario of the problems faced by the people of rural areas.
 So it was decided that the power of democracy should be decentralised.

 In order to fulfill this requirement; a committee was constituted in 1957 under the chairmanship of Balwantrai Mehta.
-The Committee recommended democratic decentralization of the power.
-Hence the concept of Panchayati Raj was constituted in India for the first time in the hstory.
+The Committee recommended the democratic decentralization of power.
+Hence the concept of Panchayati Raj was constituted in India for the first time in history.

 The Committee recommended a 3 tier Panchayati Raj System in the country;

 B).
 Panchayat Samiti at Block level

 Rajasthan was the first state in the country where the Panchayati Raj system was implemented.
 This scheme was inaugurated by late Prime Minister Jawaharlal Nehru on October 2, 1959, in Nagaur district.
 This scheme was later on implemented in the Andhra Pradesh in 1959 itself.

 The reason for celebrating Panchayati Raj day is the 73rd Constitution Amendment Act, 1992.
 The passing of the 73rd Constitution Amendment Act, 1992 came into force with effect from 24 April 1993.
 So the National Panchayati Raj Diwas (Day) is celebrated every year in India on 24th April.

 The most significant aspect of this day is the diversification of political power in the hands of common men.
 Now it seems that every village, block, and district has a separate Chief Minister to run the administration of that particular territory.

 In order to supervise Panchayati Raj System in India, a separate Ministry of Panchayati Raj was constituted on 27th May 2004.
 The National Panchayati Raj day is observed in the country since 24 April 2010.